Adventure House Living-Learning Community (LLC)

 Faculty in Residence (FIR) Program

-This year's faculty member is Dr. Steven Fenster, an Assistant Professor in the Biology department.
-He, along with his family, live in an apartment in Animas Hall.
-Check out Dr. Fenster's Faculty-in-Residence Bio.
+This year's faculty member is Dr. Michael Dichio, an Assistant Professor in the Political Science department.
+Check out Dr. Dichio's Faculty-in-Residence Bio.

 Fort Lewis College offers family housing in the Centennial Apartment Complex for students who are married or who have legal guardianship of children.
 Space is limited and is assigned on a first-come, first-served basis.